 To manage the discomfort of the condition, you can apply a heating pad on the affected area.
 You can also have a warm bath, take stretches, and have a good best rest.

-All these weird things happening with your body!
-If you want to have a good laugh about it, read this hilarious book from someone who’s definitely “been there, done that”.
+All these weird things happening with your body during pregnancy!
+If you want to have a good laugh about it, read the hilarious book “Belly Laughs: The Naked Truth about Pregnancy and Childbirth” from someone who’s definitely “been there, done that”.